-- b) To provide for men and women who shall be members of the University of Cambridge a College wherein they may work for Post graduate Degrees in the University or may carry out postgraduate or other special studies at Cambridge provided that no member of the College and no candidate for membership thereof shall be subject to any test of a religious, political or social character. - 2.
+- b) To provide for members of the University of Cambridge a College wherein they may work for Postgraduate Degrees in the University or may carry out postgraduate or other special studies at Cambridge provided that no member of the College and no candidate for membership thereof shall be subject to any test of a religious, political or social character. - 2.
 The Corporate Body of the College shall consist of a President and Fellows and its corporate title shall be "The President and Fellows of Clare Hall in the University of Cambridge". - 3.
 The President and Fellows shall be elected as hereinafter provided. - 4.
 There shall be a Governing Body, a Council, a Finance Committee and such other Committees and Sub-Committees as may be established and to whom powers may be delegated by authority of these Statutes.